drem666/JotSearch/Readme.md

 - Button colors use semantic assignments: Search = blue, Clear = red, New = green, Open = blue, Save = amber, Save As = orange
 - Adding new themes requires only a new `/*Theme: Name*/` … `/*Theme End*/` block — the app picks them up automatically on next launch

+## Known Bugs
+- View and Theme dropdown redundant.
+Need to be removed.
+No Time
 ---

 ## v1.0 — Initial Release